 The Big Picture

 The first thing you would have to consider is the big picture.
 What is the overall material flow in your plant?
-In other words, where is your inbound warehouse, and where is your outbound warehouse?
+In other words, where is your inbound warehouse or receiving area, and where is your outbound warehouse or receiving area?
 Take for example the image shown.
 The inbound warehouse is on the left, and the outbound is on the right.
 A good line design would follow the overall material flow and go from the left to the right.
 A bad line design would go in the opposite direction, requiring you to transport all material through the plant twice.
 And, as you surely know, transportation is one of the seven types of waste (muda) that should be reduced or eliminated.

 This is similar for systems where the inbound and outbound warehouse is combined.
 In this case, a “loop” starting and ending near the warehouse would be best.
 A loop in the opposite direction would be worst, since again you would have to transport the material through the entire plant twice.